OpenHarmony-TPC/chromium_src/docs/webui_explainer.md

 computing stability metrics.

 ### Known issues
-1. Error reporting is currently enabled only on ChromeOS (ash and Lacros) and Linux.
+1. Error reporting is currently enabled only on ChromeOS and Linux.
 2. Errors are only reported for chrome:// URLs.
 3. Unhandled promise rejections do not have a good stack.
 4. The line numbers and column numbers in the stacks are for the minified